Best Life Insurance for Overweight Individuals in 2025 (Compare the Top 10 Companies)

 Pros

-- Holistic Health Assessment: Nationwide assesses the overall health status rather than just the BMI results at a more customized rate.
+- Holistic Health Assessment: Assess the overall health status rather than just the BMI results at a more customized rate.
+Check more of its rates in the nationwide insurance review.

 - Flexible Underwriting Option: Overweight applicants may qualify for standard or preferred rates depending on their overall health.